Hoyas ride hot shooting to 86-79 upset of No. 15 Creighton

 The Bluejays rallied from an 11-point first-half deficit to tie it at 44 on Zegarowski’s 3 early in the second half.
 Blair’s 3 the next trip down the court put the Hoyas ahead again, and they were up 67-57 on Bile’s steal and layup.

-Bishop converted Zegarowski's pass into a reverse dunk to pull the Bluejays within 72-66 and force Georgetown coach Patrick Ewing to call a timeout with 4:39 left.
+Bishop converted Zegarowski’s pass into a reverse dunk to pull the Bluejays within 72-66 and force Ewing to call a timeout with 4:39 left.
 The Bluejays got no closer.

-Georgetown, which entered the game hitting 35% of its 3-pointers, made its first five and 8 of 13 in its best half of shooting from distance this season.

-Pickett’s fourth 3 gave the Hoyas their biggest lead of the half, 42-31.
-Creighton scored eight straight points before Donald Carey’s jumper in the lane made it 44-39 at the break.

 BIG PICTURE

 Georgetown: The Hoyas are playing their best ball of the season.
-They wiped out a 15-point deficit to beat Providence 73-72 on Saturday.
-They never trailed after the first six minutes against Creighton while ending a five-game losing streak against AP Top 25 opponents.
+They never trailed after the first six minutes while ending a five-game losing streak against AP Top 25 opponents.
+The Hoyas won for the first time in five road games and beat the Bluejays in Omaha for the first time in six tries.

-Creighton: The Bluejays shot under 50% for the fifth time in six games and turned over the ball 15 times, with the Hoyas converting those into 19 points.
+Creighton: The Bluejays shot under 50% for the fifth time in six games and Georgetown converted their 15 turnovers in 19 points.

 PINK OUT